MagnaPax/Jodifl_AHK/README.md

 # Jodifl_AHK
-To automate tasks in Jodifl
+To automate tasks in Jodifl by Autohotkey